Reflection and Processing Treasure Chest by Experiential Tools

 Miniature Metaphor Toolkit: 30 high-quality figural charms (most locally sourced and made of lead-free pewter) in a sturdy decorative tin, with carrying bag made in Vermont by Hemppower Bags, plus suggestions for use.

-Jen created this teaching, group facilitation and reflection tool in 2002 after a facilitator in one of her conference workshops shared that they were looking for a “pocket sized” de-briefing or reflection tool that would be easy to carry into the field.
-Over the past decade Miniature Metaphors have become a favorite of teachers, counselors, challenge course practitioners, corporate trainers, camp leaders, therapeutic recreation specialists and outdoor educators on the go.
+Jen created this teaching, group facilitation and reflection tool in 2002 after a facilitator in one of her conference workshops shared that they were looking for a “pocket sized” reflection tool that would be easy to carry into the field.
+Over the past decade Miniature Metaphors have become a favorite of teachers, counselors, challenge course practitioners, corporate trainers, camp leaders, therapeutic recreation specialists, and outdoor educators on the go.

 “I love the Miniature Metaphors!
 I have used them several times with graduate students during our nurse practitioner orientation.”